-Graduated in 1996 from Loma Linda University with an A.S. from the Physical Therapist Assistant program.
-Earned a B.S. in Health Sciences in 1998 and completed a Progressive Master's in Physical Therapy from Loma Linda University in 2000.
-Graduated from the Post-Professional Doctorate of Physical Therapy Program at Loma Linda University in March 2002.
-Diplomat of the American Board of Physical Therapy Specialties and Board Certified as an Orthopedic Clinical Specialist since 2003.
-Specialist in the treatment of orthopedic and sports injuries, with an emphasis on the throwing athlete.
+Dr. Smith graduated in 1996 from Loma Linda University with an A.S. from the Physical Therapist Assistant program.
+He earned a B.S. in Health Sciences in 1998 and completed a Progressive Master's in Physical Therapy from Loma Linda University in 2000.
+He graduated from the Post-Professional Doctorate of Physical Therapy Program at Loma Linda University in March 2002.
+Dr. Smith is a Diplomat of the American Board of Physical Therapy Specialties and has been Board Certified as an Orthopedic Clinical Specialist since 2003.
+He is a specialist in the treatment of orthopedic and sports injuries, with an emphasis on the throwing athlete.
 He is a Credentialed Clinical Instructor through the American Physical Therapy Association.
-Mentor and Educational Director for Rancho Physical Therapy's Orthopedic Residency Program, where he is the lead Instructor.
+Dr. Smith is the Administrative Director for the Rancho Physical Therapy’s Orthopedic Residency Program, where he is the lead Instructor.
 He is the Team Physical Therapist and member of the Volunteer Sports Medicine Program at Chaparral High School in Temecula since 1999.
-Wes is the Director of Clinical Services for Rancho Physical Therapy's Murrieta location, and a Regional Manager for the Central Region.
+Dr. Smith is the Director of Clinical Services for Rancho Physical Therapy’s Murrieta location, and a Regional Manager for the Central Region.

-Heather graduated in 2003 from Cal Poly San Luis Obispo with a B.S. in Kinesiology with an emphasis in pre-physical therapy.
+Dr. Snyder graduated in 2003 from Cal Poly San Luis Obispo with a B.S. in Kinesiology with an emphasis in pre-physical therapy.
 She graduated in 2006 from the Doctor of Physical Therapy program at Chapman University.
-In 2006, Heather started working at Rancho Physical Therapy.
+In 2006, she started working at Rancho Physical Therapy.
 In 2008, she became one of the first to complete the Rancho Physical Therapy Orthopedic Residency.
-Heather became a Board Certified Orthopedic Clinical Specialist in July 2009.
+Dr. Snyder became a Board Certified Orthopedic Clinical Specialist in July 2009.
 She has been the Team Physical Therapist and member of the Volunteer Sports Medicine Program at Vista Murrieta High School in Murrieta since 2013.
 She is a Credentialed Clinical Instructor through the American Physical Therapy Association and Residency Mentor for the Rancho Physical Therapy Orthopedic Residency Program.
-Heather specializes in the treatment of TMJ disorders and is the Administrative Assistant Director in the Murrieta Clinic.
+Dr. Snyder specializes in the treatment of TMJ as well as vestibular disorders and is the Assistant Director in the Murrieta Clinic.

-Jodi received both her undergraduate and graduate degrees at Eastern Washington University in Cheney, Washington.
+Dr. Kolb received both her undergraduate and graduate degrees at Eastern Washington University in Cheney, Washington.
 She graduated with a Bachelor of Science in Human Biology in 2002, followed by her Doctor of Physical Therapy degree in 2005.
-Jodi has been an APTA member since 2002, and a member of the Rancho Physical Therapy staff since 2008, specializing in orthopedic rehabilitation.
-Jodi successfully graduated from Rancho Physical Therapy's Orthopedic Clinical Residency Program and was Board Certified as an Orthopedic Clinical Specialist in 2011.
+She has been an APTA member since 2002, and a member of the Rancho Physical Therapy staff since 2008, specializing in orthopedic rehabilitation.
+Dr. Kolb successfully graduated from Rancho Physical Therapy’s Orthopedic Clinical Residency Program in 2010 and was Board Certified as an Orthopedic Clinical Specialist in 2011.

 Jamie graduated in 2000 from California State University, Long Beach with a Bachelor of Arts degree in Kinesiology and Physical Education, with an emphasis in athletic training.
 She earned her athletic training certification in 2003.
 Jamie went on to pursue her Physical Therapy Assistant degree from Cerritos College and to receive her license as a PTA in 2006.
 In May 2008, she completed a Pilates certification course, with the emphasis in Pilates for rehabilitation from Polestar Pilates Education.
-Jamie joined the team at Rancho Physical Therapy in July 2009 and is the Athletic Trainer for Calvary Chapel Murrieta High School football team.
+Jamie joined the team at Rancho Physical Therapy in July 2009.

 Elizabeth graduated in 2009 from San Diego State University with a B.A. in Communicative Sciences and Disorders and a minor in Linguistics.
 She graduated in 2011 with a M.A. in Speech-Language Pathology from San Diego State University.
-She has diagnostic and treatment experience with pediatric and adult populations with a variety of speech, language, cognitive-linguistic, voice, swallowing and social communication delays and disorders.
+She has diagnostic and treatment experience with pediatric and adult populations with a variety of speech, language, cognitive-linguistic, voice, swallowing, feeding and social communication delays and disorders.
 She also has experience assessing and implementing use of augmentative and alternative communication (AAC) devices for both the adult and pediatric patient.
 She has been trained and certified in the Lee Silverman Voice Treatment program (LSVT LOUD).
 Elizabeth also has been trained in Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT): Technique.
 She is the Director of speech therapy for the Murrieta clinic.

 Graduated from the University of Alberta, Canada, Occupational Therapy Program in May 2001.
 After practicing for a year in Canada, Darrell moved to Southern California to pursue specialization in Hand Rehabilitation.
 He completed the Southern California Hand Therapy Program offered by Kaiser Permanente in October 2003.
 Darrell's specialties include static/dynamic splinting, and treating a wide variety of orthopedic upper extremity conditions, including post-surgical and cumulative trauma hand conditions.
-Darrell became a Board Certified Hand Therapist in 2006 and currently runs the hand therapy programs at the Rancho Physical Therapy Clinics in Murrieta and Lake Elsinore.
+Darrell became a Board Certified Hand Therapist in 2006 and currently runs the hand therapy programs at the Rancho Physical Therapy Clinic in Murrieta.